Ficus montana (Oak Leaf Fig) Indoor Care, Propagation, Common Problems and Remedies

 Why are my Ficus montana leaves turning yellow?

-Some of the causes of yellow leaves on your Ficus montana are dry air, overwatering, soggy soil and aging.
+Some of the causes of yellow leaves on your Ficus montana are too little light, dry air, inconsistent watering, soggy soil and aging.

 How to fix it

-Dry air: Set the pot on a wet pebble tray or use a humidifier or grow the plant in a well-lit bathroom.
+Dry air: To upscale humidity, set the pot on a wet pebble tray, use a cool mist humidifier or grow the plant in a well-lit bathroom.

 Soggy soil: Use well-draining soil and a pot that has a drainage hole.